mia-platform/documentation/docs/fast_data/configuration/projections.md

 The System of Record is then created.

 :::note
-In case it is not possible to find the button `Create new System of Record`, it means that a project may have been configured to expose Systems of Record under the [Data Catalog](/fast_data/data_catalog/overview.md) feature, which allows to visualize them in a read-only fashion.
+In case it is not possible to find the button `Create`, it means that a project may have been configured to expose Systems of Record under the [Data Catalog](/fast_data/data_catalog/overview.md) feature, which allows to visualize them in a read-only fashion.
 :::